inria-thoth/cyanure_gpu/_sources/pythonAPI/data_processing.rst.txt

 Input verification functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**These functions are not be necessary for any normal use of the library**
+**These functions are not necessary for any normal use of the library**

 .. autofunction:: check_labels